Lebo-Madikane/low-level-programming/1-flow-control/README.md

 1 - A C program that checks wether a character entered by user is a vowel or a consonent.

 2 - A C program to find the largest number amongst 3-numbers.

+3 - A program to find the largest number from numbers entered by user.